Anamika282004/Anamika282004/README.md

 - 📫 How to reach me **developeranamika@gmail.com**

 - ⚡ Fun fact **I am Funny with my subject and work.
-I don't have so many friends but have many 🤣**
+I don't have so many friends but have a few amazing one :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">